 She firmly remains in the nation's hearts for her compassion and commitment to promoting charitable causes.
 Even though 26 years have now passed since her death, it's anniversary still has the public curious to know where Princess Diana is buried in order to pay their respects.
 Whilst her life was tragically cut short, her influence and legacy lives on in her two sons today, Prince William and Prince Harry.
-We look back at the tall Princess Diana (opens in new tab), her untimely passing and the current memorials that pay tribute to the royal trailblazer.
+We look back at 'The People's Princess' and her tragic passing, and the current memorials paying tribute to the royal trailblazer.

 When did Princess Diana die and how old was she?

-Diana, Princess of Wales died at 4:57 am on 31 August 1997.
-The mum-of-two was 36-years-old at the time of her death, and she passed away from internal bleeding and other injuries sustained during a car crash in Paris.
+Diana, Princess of Wales died at 4:57 am on August 31, 1997 - she was 36-years-old at the time of her death.
+She suffered from internal bleeding and other injuries sustained during a car crash in Paris.

 Just after midnight, their car crashed inside the Pont de l'Alma tunnel in the French capital.
 It is understood that the vehicle was being chased by paparazzi at the time.